-Councilmembers should:
+Council members should:

-- Work with other Councilmembers to establish effective policies; - Encourage the free expression of opinion on policy issues by all Councilmembers; - Use the same care and caution when using electronic media as would be exercised when speaking face-to-face or through written memorandum; - Avoid the use of derogatory of denigrating language; - Treat all people fairly and with dignity and respect; - Abstain from harassing or discriminatory behavior of any kind; - Adhere to the following tenets in the IMCA Code of Ethics (revised June 2020): - Affirm the dignity and worth of local government services and maintain a deep sense of social responsibility as a trusted public servant.
-(Tenet 2) - Demonstrate by word and action the highest standards of ethical conduct and integrity in all public, professional, and personal relationships in order to merit the trust and respect of elected and appointed officials, employees, and the public.
-(Tenet 3)Serve the best interest of the people.
+- Work with other Council members to establish effective policies; - Encourage the free expression of opinion on policy issues by all Council members; - Use the same care and caution when using electronic media as would be exercised when speaking face-to-face or through written memorandum; - Avoid the use of derogatory of denigrating language; - Treat all people fairly and with dignity and respect; - Abstain from harassing or discriminatory behavior of any kind; - Adhere to the following tenets in the IMCA Code of Ethics (revised June 2023): - Affirm the dignity and worth of local government services and maintain a deep sense of social responsibility as a trusted public servant.
+(Tenet 2) - Demonstrate by word and action the highest standards of ethical conduct and integrity in all public, professional, and personal relationships in order [to] merit the trust and respect of the elected and appointed officials, employees, and the public.
+(Tenet 3) - Serve the best interests of all community members.
 (Tenet 4)